Question: What is a MOBI File?

 Warning: Take great care when opening executable file formats received via email or downloaded from websites you're not familiar with.
 See my List of Executable File Extensions for a listing of file extensions to avoid and why.

 MOBI files can be read by Mobipocket Reader and created by Mobipocket Creator, both free programs by Mobipocket.
-Two other notable free programs that can open MOBI files are Calibre and Stanza Desktop.
+Three other notable free programs that can open MOBI files are Calibre, Stanza Desktop, and Sumatra PDF.

 MOBI files can also be read by popular eBook readers like the Amazon Kindle and many smartphones that support the format.